Clanculus brunneus

 Clanculus brunneus is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.

 Description

 The size of the shell varies between 13 mm and 15 mm.
 The shell has a depressed-conic shape.
 It is dark brown, adorned with colored bands with granules.
 The interstices are longitudinally elevated.
 The whorls are flat, the last one is sharply angulate.
 The umbilicus has a flat margin.
 The columella is transversely oblique with a tasseled margin.
-It terminates in a biplicated tooth.
+It terminates in a biplicate tooth.
 The inner lip shows fine linear elevations, with the last lira the largest.

 Distribution

 This marine species is endemic to Australia and occurs off New South Wales.